Code-Institute-Submissions/-petracili-MS3/TESTING.md

 Same as on HTML Validation I have to chenck each js file.

-Only what coming is a few waring.
+Only what coming is a few waring but I dont have error.

 ![JS validator results](static/readme/JStest2.png)